wpendl99/.github/profile/javascript/dom/dom.md

 displayElement(document);
 ```

-You can also use CSS selectors to look for specific elements.
+You can provide a CSS selector to the `querySelectorAll` function in order to select specific elements from the document.
 The `textContent` property contains all of the element's text.
-You can also access the element's HTML content with the `innerHTML` property.
+You can even access a textual representation of an element's HTML content with the `innerHTML` property.

 ```js
 const listElements = document.querySelectorAll('p');